Quadra-Ryo/Easy-versioning-sphinx/README.md

 # Easy Versioning (Sphinx documentation build framework)

-This framework was created to address the need for adding **versioning to a Sphinx** project without relying on Read the Docs (RTD).
+This framework was created to address the need to add **versioning to a Sphinx** project without relying on Read the Docs (RTD).

 This Python script automates the full workflow of **preparing, versioning, building, and organizing documentation from Markdown** files using the Sphinx Framework.